bcmi/Video-Harmonization-Dataset-HYouTube/README.md

 ```
 and see the metrics of backbone.

-The expected quantitative results are as the following table.
+The expected quantitative results are in the following table.
 |      | MSE | FMSE | PSNR | fSSIM |
 | :--: | :---: | :------: | :-----: | :--------: |
 | Backbone  | 28.90 |  203.77   | 37.38  |   0.8817  |